 The Speech Prosody Special Interest Group is dedicated to advancing the scientific study of speech prosody and its applications.
-As of 2018, the SIG has 1095 members from over 27 countries.
-To join the SIG, simply send mail to list at-sign sprosig.org to be added to our roster and our low-traffic mailing list.
+The SIG has approximately 1100 members from over 27 countries.
+To join, simply send mail to list at-sign sprosig.org to be added to our roster and our low-traffic mailing list.

 - Introduction to Prosody short course at the 2019 Linguistics Institute, June 24 - July 19, taught by Nigel Ward and Francisco Torreira

 - Intonational Phonology of Typologically Rare or Understudied Languages satellite meeting at ICPhS 2019, organized by Sun-Ah Jun and Sammer ud Dowla Khan